New Flint water crisis related charges against top state official

 Dr. Eden Wells is Michigan’s Chief Medical Executive.
 She was already charged with obstruction of justice and lying to a police office.

-Special Counsel Todd Flood announced in court this morning that he plans to file involuntary manslaughter and misconduct in office charges against Wells.
+Special Counsel Todd Flood announced in court Monday that he plans to file involuntary manslaughter and misconduct in office charges against Wells.

 “Based on new review of other documents and testimony that came out last week, we believe that discovery put us in this place,” says Flood.